 - Smoke, fire and carbon dioxide detectors can report danger to users.

 - IoT actuators can lock and unlock doors remotely.

 - Smart refrigerators can track contents, and automated vacuums keep the home clean without direct human intervention.

 - Manufacturing.
-IoT devices have found broad adoption in all manner of manufacturing and industrial settings.
-Examples of the industrial internet of things (IIoT) include the following:
+IoT devices have found broad adoption in all manners of manufacturing and industrial settings.
+Examples of the industrial internet of things, or IIoT, include the following:

 - IoT tags can track, locate and inventory enterprise assets.

 - IoT devices can help monitor and optimize the use of energy, such as lowering lighting when human-occupied areas are idle or lowering temperature settings during off-hours.

 - IoT sensors and actuators can support process automation and optimization.